 Canada the land of hockey and maple syrup does not make one immediately think of online sports betting.
-Canada does however does have an emerging online gaming market and is home to the Kahnawake Gaming Commission, an Indian tribe lead gaming regulator that was one of the first to license and regulate interactive internet gaming.
+Canada does, however, have an emerging online gaming market and is home to the Kahnawake Gaming Commission, an Indian tribe lead gaming regulator that was one of the first to license and regulate interactive internet gaming.
 Canadians are new but exciting players in the multi-billion dollar industry of internet sportsbooks.

 100% up to €122

 Most Canadian sportsbooks will take a variety of deposit options, the best of which are probably Moneybookers (Skrill) and InstaDebit.
 Moneybookers is a well known e-wallet used by millions across the world.
 Canadian customers can fund their Moneybookers account through credit card or bank wire.
 As with most other e-wallets, you will also be able to cash out to your Moneybookers account if you deposited with it.

 InstaDebit is another e-wallet but unlike Moneybookers which accepts international clients, InstaDebit can only be used by Canadian citizens.
 It is tied to the Canadian banking system, and will permit Canadians to fund the e-wallet using their bank accounts and credit cards.
 InstaDebit will then allow users to deposit and withdraw from internet sportsbooks.

 Other deposit options include using credit cards, bank transfers, and person to person transfers.
 Credit Cards have a decent success rate and can be used at many Canadian sportsbooks.
 Bank transfers will deposit money from your personal bank account and normally take 1-2 business days.
 This is a fine alternative if you don’t want to use Moneybookers or InstaDebit, though in most cases it will cost considerably more.
 Person to person transfers using Money gram or another money transferring service will cost the most and be somewhat of a hassle, but is still another alternative.